Boeing UK: 2010 to present

 In September 2014, Roger Bone retired as president of Boeing UK and was succeeded by Michael Arthur.

 At the Farnborough Airshow in 2016, the UK government and Boeing announced a partnering initiative to advance growth and prosperity in the United Kingdom.
 The initiative required Boeing to increase overall bid opportunities offered to UK suppliers; make the UK its European base for training, maintenance, repair and overhaul across its defence fixed-wing and rotary platforms; and sign the Aerospace Growth Partnership Supply Chain Competitiveness Charter.
 In 2018, building on the partnering initiative, Boeing founded the Office of UK Industrial Capability (OUKIC), an enterprise team composed of representatives from St. Louis and the UK that promotes UK innovation and supply chain competitiveness around the world.
 Based in Seattle, United States, the OUKIC helps British companies increase bid opportunities across defence and commercial aerospace.
 The OUKIC is supported by a Steering Committee of senior leaders from across the British Government and Boeing.

 In 2017 Boeing received planning permission to build a new hangar at London Gatwick, an investment of £88 million.
 Boeing UK opened its first European manufacturing site in 2018 in Sheffield, producing commercial aircraft components for its 737 and 767 aircraft.

 HorizonX, Boeing's venture capital arm which invests in start-ups related to aerospace, made its first investment in the UK to Reaction Engines in April 2018, a hypersonic propulsion company developing a hybrid jet and rocket engine.
-In March 2019, Horizon X invested $14 million in London-based start-up Isotropic Systems, alongside granting the company access to Boeing experts, test labs, and other resources.
+In March 2019, HorizonX invested $14 million in London-based start-up Isotropic Systems, alongside granting the company access to Boeing experts, test labs, and other resources.
 The company develops modular antenna systems for satellite communications and its user terminals use electronics instead of mechanical dishes to link with satellites, enabling communications with two or more spacecraft simultaneously.